 Organizations can offer mental health resources, wellness stipends, and flexible PTO policies.
 These initiatives create a healthier, more loyal, and productive workforce.

-9. Flexible Work Arrangements
+9. Allow Flexible Work Arrangements

 Workplace flexibility is now a key expectation for modern employees.
 It allows people to manage work and life more effectively while feeling trusted.